mozilla/explainers/MessagingLayerSecurity.md

 ### Usage, examples, sample code and a prose summary of how it clearly solves the problem(s)

 The key notion of any messaging protocol is a client.
-Client is an agent that uses this protocol to establish shared cryptographic state with other clients.
+Client is an agent that uses this protocol to establish a shared cryptographic state with other clients.
 The client does not have to be a part of a group yet.

-Each client could be seen as a public indentity ("Alice", for example), a public encryption key, and a public signature key.
+Each client could be seen as a public identity ("Alice", for example), a public encryption key, and a public signature key.
 Client credentials is a way to prove that a current member owns a specific identity (by proving the owning of the public key).
 The client identifier and public key -- along with any external credentials -- are often bundled into what is called a key package that is used to add clients to groups.

 ```javascript